compilit/spgetti/README.md

 application robust and predictable by separating reading operations from writing operations.
 Combining them is quite a
 popular approach.
-The idea is that a Mediator is in between all requests (requests can be read or write requests), so that is no direct interaction with resources.
-This means that there are only 3 specific dependencies which connect your api layer to the domain layer: the CommandDispatcher, the QueryDispatcher and the EventEmitter.
-Why 3 instead of just
+The idea is that a Mediator is in between all requests (requests can be read or write requests), so there is no direct interaction with resources.
+This means that there are only 2 specific dependencies which connect your api layer to the domain layer: the CommandDispatcher, the QueryDispatcher.
+Why 2 instead of just
 1 'Mediator' class?
 Because that would introduce the 'Service Locator antipattern' and defeat the purpose of this library.
 By having a separate interface for Commands and Queries, CQRS is enforced.
+It should be noted that using direct implementations of RequestHandler does not mix well with the CQRS library, since a RequestHandler is both for querying data and for mutating it.

 In the com.compilit.spgetti.api package of spgetti-cqrs-api, you'll find all interfaces which you can use to write your own Commands and Queries, and their respective handlers.

 All components which a user of the API can to interact with:

-### Command-related
+### Request-related (when you don't use CQRS)

-- <b>Command:</b> a writing operation which is handled by a single handler.
+- <b>Request:</b> a generic operation which is handled by a single handler.
 It provides a return value option to return an Id of a created entity for example.
-Or you could return a <a href="https://github.com/compilit/compilit-commons/tree/main/results">Result</a>.
+Or you could return a <a href="https://github.com/compilit/resultify">Result</a>.
 This return value should never be filled by a reading operation.
-- <b>CommandHandler:</b> the handler for a specific Command.
-- <b>CommandDispatcher:</b> the main interactor for dispatching Commands.

-### Query-related

-- <b>Query:</b> a reading operation which is handled by a single handler.
-- <b>QueryHandler:</b> the handler for a specific Query.
+- <b>RequestHandler:</b> the handler for a specific Request.
-- <b>QueryDispatcher:</b> the main interactor for dispatching Queries.
+- <b>RequestDispatcher:</b> the main interactor for dispatching Requests.

 ### Event-related